 The lane is occasionally accompanied by the River Leven, which gradually transitions from a narrow furious torrent to a wide calm flow.

 The path leaves the wood behind, opening into a meadow of long grass, where the loud twitter of birds amongst the grass surrounds me, but I can’t see any.
 What I think are swifts are flying about at high speed around me, or perhaps they’re swallows, I don’t know.
 Neither swifts nor swallows nest in tall grass anyway, so perhaps they’re something else.
-The path through the meadow ends at a footbridge which crosses over the River Leven, now really wide at this point.
+The path through the meadow ends at a footbridge that crosses over the River Leven, now really wide at this point.
 The swifts or swallows or whatever are swooping low over the water, fast and agile, chirping loudly all the while.
 [After more reading I think they’re probably sand martins].

 The route turns south, and I follow a path squeezed between the river and the main A590 dual carriageway.
 The path isn’t marked on the OS map, but I’m pretty sure from aerial photos that it’ll take me to a picnic site a mile or so down the river.